frc1675/brownbook/controls/basics/how-to-git.md

 Those are the important ones to make sure, default on every other screen should be fine.

- Having a GitHub account is paramount to contributing to 1675's codebase, it may seem overwelming at first, but keep at it and in no time you'll soon be a master!
-To Continue and Find Information on Contributions visit: <a href="./how-to-contribute.md">How-To-Contribute</a>.
+ Having a GitHub account is required for contributing to 1675's codebase.
+It may seem overwhelming at first, but keep at it and in no time you'll soon be a master!
+To continue and find information on contributing code visit: [How to Contribute](./how-to-contribute.md).